 '''

 config lte carrier

 edit free

-set firmware SWI9X30C_02.30.01.01cwe
+set firmware SWI9X30C_02.32.11.00.cwe

-set pri SWI9X30C_02.30.01.01_GENERIC_002.045_001.nvu
+set pri SWI9X30C_02.32.11.00_GENERIC_002.064_000.nvu

 next

 '''

-FortiExtender may also support other wireless carriers in other parts of the world, depending on the technology and bands used, and with specific configuration changes such as APN.
+FortiExtender also supports other wireless carriers in other parts of the world, depending on the technology and bands used, sometimes requiring specific configuration such as APN, but mostly using the generic modem firmware (see below).
 Operation of FortiExtender with any unlisted service provider in any country is not guaranteed.
 Although the technology and bands may overlap, many variables, such as carrier, SIM card, and certification, must be taken into consideration for reliable operation.
 Fortinet VARs (Value Added Resellers and Distributors) must confirm compatibility prior to placing a customer order.